Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 <h3 id="pushing-branches-to-your-repository">&#10551; Pushing branches to your repository</h3>

-After you push the changes to GitHub you would then make a PR (pull request) whether you are contributing or working on your own project.
+When you push the changes for your branch to GitHub a PR (pull request) is created whether you are contributing to an open source repo or working on your own project.

-> **NOTE**: I edited all of BEGINNER_GIT and ADVANCED_GIT and everything above this point.
-I'm confident on the notes thus far.
-I'm not so confident about the rest of this file.

 > **Remember, you push the changes for your branch _from_ your branch, not from `master`.**

-Then back on your repo main page:
+Then back on your/the repo main page:

 1. Click the **Compare & Pull Request** button.
 1. Clicking it takes you to a page titled "_Open a pull request_" where you can add a description.